hasithperera/RocksatX-WVU/Docs/Old/FPGA direct programming.md

  - `pwm_ahe.vhd`: A working variable bit size PWM.
 Tested in simulation
 	 ![300](../res/Pasted%20image%2020240303141931.png)
-	 - [ ] Pending lab verification for the correct frequency and the duty cycle. #task #testing #fpga
+	 - [x] Pending lab verification for the correct frequency and the duty cycle. #task #testing #fpga ✅ 2024-03-15
 		 - Got a very large number of Total Negative Slack (TNS). this is undesirable
 		 -  Changing to the `adc_clk` instead of the 50 MHz clock makes this work
 		 - Add `adc_clk` and `fclk[2]` both to the design as inputs to see what happens: This also fails timing